TheMatjaz/matjaz.it/content/post/2016-10-15-lets-encrypt-matjaz-it.md

 version instead of the HTTP from now on and to load resources only from specified domains and protocols, respectively.

-My headers now contain
+My headers now contain:

 ```text
 Strict-Transport-Security: max-age=31536000; includeSubDomains
 Content-Security-Policy: default-src https://matjaz.it:443
 ```

-which mean: remember that [matjaz.it](/) prefers HTTPS for one year and do not load any resource that is originating from anything else than `https://matjaz.it` and don't execute any inline style or JavaScript code.
+These two lines mean: hey browser, remember that [matjaz.it](/) prefers HTTPS for one year, do not load any resource that is originating from anything else than `https://matjaz.it` and don't execute any inline CSS or JavaScript code.

 Everything was done in the `.htaccess` file again: